Software Asset Management Best Practices

 • Establishing a SAM project schedule following vendor selection

-The SAM team should provide regular updates to management and keep employees apprised of the goals of the program.
+The SAM team provides regular updates to management and keep employees apprised of the goals of the program.
 One key message is that the corporation is committed to properly manage its software assets.
-In addition, the responsibility for the proper use of the software and compliance with the SLA rests with every employee.
+In addition, the responsibility for the proper use of the software and compliance with the software license agreement rests with every employee.

-There is no shortage of SAM software solution providers.
-Like any other product, each offering has strengths and weaknesses.
-Some key features for the SAM team to consider when establishing requirements and interviewing vendors include:
+Some key features for the SAM team to consider when drawing up requirements and interviewing vendors include:

 • Configurability